 Improved nutrient and air absorption

-As we’ve already pointed out, lawn aeration creates holes on the turf, enabling air and nutrients to reach deeper into the soil.
+As we’ve already pointed out, lawn aeration creates holes in the turf, enabling air and nutrients to reach deeper into the soil.
 Additionally, the punched holes make the soil a hospitable environment for microfauna, such as bacteria, and some animals that are necessary for a balanced soil ecosystem.

 Also, by making the soil loose, it becomes easy for the roots to penetrate deeper, which helps in providing better anchorage and absorption of more nutrients.
-A robust roots system requires less watering as the roots can retain more moisture into the turf away from the sun.
+A robust grass roots system requires less watering as the roots can retain more moisture into the turf away from the sun.

-Reduces the buildup of thatch
+Aeration reduces the buildup of thatch

 Once dead grass builds upon the lawn, it forms a thick layer over time, which deprives the grass of accessing nutrients and water from the rain.
 Through lawn aeration, thatch - decomposing microorganisms from the soil are exposed to the top layer.

 In most cases, it may seem like everything on your lawn is okay; it is especially challenging to know when the lawn is compacted.
 However, lawn compaction is very common.